ranja-sarkar/Time_series/README.md

 And there's also [Bayesian forecasting](https://github.com/ChadFulton/scipy2022-bayesian-time-series) using statsmodels.

-# Foundation Model for forecasting
+# Foundation model for forecasting

 [TimeGPT](https://github.com/Nixtla/nixtla) is production ready pre-trained time-series foundation model for forecasting & anomaly detection by [NIXTLA](https://www.nixtla.io/), which democratizes access to SOTA open-source tools as well as enterprise APIs for anomaly detection and forecasting.